-The Norse settlers left their impact in our language as well as the landscape - for example the word 'Bu' (in 'Bolland' or Bowland) is old Norse for cattle, and 'Pen' in Pendle means hill.
+The Norse settlers left their impact in our language as well as the landscape - for example the word 'Bu' (in 'Bolland' or Bowland) is old Norse for cattle.
+The name Pendle Hill literally means "hill hill hill".
+In the 13th century, the hill was called Pennul or Penhul.
+The word "hill" was added later when the original meaning of Pendle beca me less clear.